telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 * Which was the entity with the highest maximum velocity at this time instant?
 * Which is the largest stage an entity traveled?
 * etc.

+Finally, the raw snapshot storing simply geolocates an entity over time, without caring about the history.

 [Top](#top)